Self-supervision through Random Segments with Autoregressive Coding (RandSAC): Random Segment with Autoregressive Coding

 \subsection{Hierarchical Segment Serialization}

-Images are hierarchical: a visual concept that occupies some region of an image can often be interpreted as a component of a greater whole \cite{Hinton2021HowTR} (\eg, parts make up object, object scenes and so on).
+Images are hierarchical: a visual region of an image can often be interpreted as a component of a greater whole \citep{Hinton2021HowTR} (\eg, parts make up object, object scenes, and so on).
 Such compositionality motivates hierarchical groupings.
 In our case of random segment serialization, we postulate that similar hierarchical traversal order, which adds certain degree of locality, may be useful.

 In Figure~\ref{fig:HierachyPred} we illustrate this concept that we operationalize.
-An image is first partitioned into $7$ (blob) segments, indicated by different colors and shades.
-We then group these $7$ segments into $3$ larger partitions following the same logic for segment generation.
-Different colors (\eg, blue, purple, and green) represent these partition groups; segments that share partition differ in shade.
+An image is first partitioned into $16$ square segments, indicated by different colors and shades.
+We then group these $16$ segments into $4$ larger partitions following the same logic for segment generation.
+Different colors (\eg, blue, orange, purple, and green) represent these partition groups; segments that share partition differ in shade.
 Hierarchical serialization is obtained by randomly, and sequentially, predicting the segments inside of each partition group (shown by the black arrows), and then jumping to another partition group at random.
 Note that the segment-level (local) and partition-level (global) serializations are both random.
 This idea can be extended to deeper hierarchies, with the depth of the hierarchy and grouping chosen based on the resolution and nature of the dataset.

-Experimental results that compare flat segments to two-level hierarchy are illustrated in Table~\ref{tab:hierarchy}.
+Experimental results that compare flat serialization to two-level hierarchy are illustrated in Table~\ref{tab:hierarchy}.
 We perform these experiments on both CIFAR10 and ImageNet100 datasets.
-Our experiments show that hierarchical serialization and prediction consistently outperform the non-hierarchical counterparts.
+Our experiments show that {\bf hierarchical serialization} and prediction consistently {\bf outperform the flat counterparts}.